 And as has been seen in the previous seals, the fourth seal prepares the way for the fifth seal.

-The mark of the beast will also be put into effect at a later date, and many of those not accepting it will be put to death, but this will not occur until after Satan has made his appearance on earth sometime after the twenty-first month, once the New World Order has taken control.
-I believe from what is written in Revelation 13 pertaining to the New World Order (NWO) that they will be putting people to death prior to the appearance of Stan.
-“And it was given unto him [NWO] to make war with the saints, and to overcome them . . .
-He that goeth into captivity shall go into captivity: he that killeth with sword must be killed with the sword.
-Here is the patience of the saints” (Revelation 13:7, 9) and this is being done prior to Satan coming upon the earth and pictured as being done by the first beast (NWO) in Revelation 13.
+The mark of the beast will also be put into effect at a later date.
+Many of those not accepting it will be put to death.
+This will not occur until after Satan has made his appearance on the earth sometime after the twenty-first month (January 23, 2029), once the New World Order has taken control (May 4, 2027).
+From what is written in Revelation chapter thirteen about the New World Order (NWO), they will be putting people to death before the appearance of Satan.
+"And it was given unto him [NWO] to make war with the saints, and to overcome them . . .
+He that goes into captivity shall go into captivity: he that kills with the sword must be killed with the sword.
+Here is the patience of the saints" (Rev. 13:7, 9, emphasis added), and this is being done before Satan comes upon the earth and is pictured as being done by the first beast (NWO) in Revelation chapter thirteen.

 THE SIXTH SEAL

 “And I beheld when he had opened the sixth seal, and lo, there was a great earthquake; and the sun became black as sackcloth of hair, and the moon became as blood; and the stars of heaven fell unto the earth, even as a fig tree casts her untimely figs, when she is shaken of a mighty wind.
 And the heaven departed as a scroll when it is rolled together, and every mountain and island were moved out of their places.
-And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, hid themselves in the dens and in the rocks of the mountains; and said to the mountains and rocks, Fall on us, and hide us from the face of Him that sits on the throne, and from the wrath of the Lamb: For the great day of His wrath is come; and who shall be able to stand?”
-(Revelation 6:12-17, emphasis added).
+And the kings of the earth, and the great men, and the rich men, and the chief captains, and the mighty men, and every bondman, and every free man, hid themselves in the dens and in the rocks of the mountains; and said to the mountains and rocks, Fall on us, and hide us from the face of Him that sits on the throne, and from the wrath of the Lamb: For the great day of His wrath is come; and who shall be able to stand?"
+(Rev. 6:12-17, emphasis added).

-There will be only two groups of people alive when Yahushua returns; those who are waiting in eager expectation.
-That group will be saying: "Lo, this is our God; we have waited for Him, and He will save us; this is the LORD; we have waited for Him, we will be glad and rejoice in His salvation” (Isaiah 25:9).
-The other group will be saying “To the mountains and rocks, Fall on us, and hide us from the face of Him that sits on the throne, and from the wrath of the Lamb” (Revelation 6:16).
+There will be only two groups of people alive when Yahushua returns; those who are waiting in eager expectation for the return of Yahushua.
+That group will be saying: "Lo, this is our Elohim; we have waited for Him, and He will save us; this is Yahuwah; we have waited for Him, we will be glad and rejoice in His salvation” (Isa.
+25:9).

-One group will have made peace with God (repented and been washed of their sins in the blood of the Lamb), while the other is still at war with Him.
-People do not have peace in their hearts because they have not made peace with God.
-Until they do, they will not have an inner peace.
-Jesus said, "Peace I leave with you, My peace I give unto you: not as the world gives, give I unto you.
+One group will have made peace with Elohim (repented and have been washed of their sins in the blood of the Lamb), while the other group is still at war with Him.
+People do not have peace in their hearts because they have not made peace with Elohim.
+Until they do, they will not have a sense of inner peace.
+Yahushua said, "Peace I leave with you, My peace I give unto you: not as the world gives, give I unto you.
 Let not your heart be troubled, neither let it be afraid" (John 14:27).

 The decisions of all will be final, and the results will be eternal.
-Repeating what was said earlier: "Multitudes, multitudes in the valley of decision: for the day of the LORD is near in the valley of decision.
+Repeating what was said earlier: "Multitudes, multitudes in the valley of decision: for the day of Yahuwah is near in the valley of decision.
 The sun and the moon shall be darkened, and the stars shall withdraw their shining" (Joel 3:14-15).

 Do not wait for a convenient season, for it may never come.
-"Today, if you will hear His voice, harden not your hearts” (Hebrews 3:15).
-Today, Jesus is standing at the door of your heart pleading for admission, but only you can decide to invite Him in or keep Him out (Revelation 3:20).
+"Today, if you will hear His [Elohim's] voice, harden not your hearts" (Heb.
+3:15).
+Today, Yahushua is standing at the door of your heart pleading for admission, but only you can decide to invite Him in or to keep Him out (Rev. 3:20).

 THE SEVENTH SEAL

 In Revelation 8:1, we read, "And when he had opened the seventh seal, there was silence in heaven about the space of half an hour."
-This verse is misplaced in Revelation 8; it should be verse 18 of Revelation 7.
-The sixth seal is the return of Jesus and when Jesus returns to heaven, the redeemed of this earth are taken to heaven with Him.
+This verse is misplaced in Revelation chapter eight.
+It should be verse eighteen of Revelation chapter seven.
+The sixth seal is the return of Yahushua to this earth, and when He returns to heaven, the redeemed of this earth are taken to heaven with Him.
 The seventh seal is opened in the presence of "the great multitude" in heaven mentioned in Revelation 7:9-17.

-- 3. When did the first seal take place?
+3. When did the first seal take place?

-- 4. When did the second seal take place?
+4. When did the second seal take place?

-- 5. When did the third seal take place?
+5. When did the third seal take place?

-- 6. When does the fourth seal take place?
+6. When does the fourth seal take place?

-- 7. When does the fifth seal take place?
+7. When does the fifth seal take place?

-- 8. When does the sixth seal take place?
+8. When does the sixth seal take place?

 9. When does the seventh seal take place?